ngraczykowski/iris-root/modules/payments-bridge/docs/adr/0003-cmapi_alerts_processing.md

 ## Outdating alerts

 1. Check whether the alert is already recommended
-   * if it is, just drop the alert
+   * if it is, just drop the message
    * if not, proceed
 2. Mark the alert as outdated in the DB
 3. Send back the Manual Investigation to CMAPI